Firstyear/prd-blog/blog_source/2016/01/15/Running_your_own_mailserver:_Mailbox_rollover.rst

 Running your own mailserver: Mailbox rollover
 =============================================

+UPDATE 2019: Don't run your own!
+Use fastmail instead :D!

 I go to a lot of effort to run my own email server.
 I don't like google, and I want to keep them away from my messages.
 While it incurs both financial, and administrative cost, sometimes the benefits are fantastic.

 I like to sort my mail to folders based on server side filters (which are fantastic, server side filtering is the way to go).
 I also like to keep my mailboxes in yearly fashion, so they don't grow tooo large.
 I keep every email I ever receive, and it's saved my arse a few times.